vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. Apply an additional `01` or `02` if it turns out that your unique ID isn't so unique.

-    It could happen that two or more people with the same initials start the course on the same day.
-You may not know, unless the person is sitting next to you, until you create your IoT Hub in the next exercise.
+    It could happen that two or more people with the same initials start the lab on the same day.
+You will not know for sure until you create your IoT Hub in the next exercise.
 Azure will let you know if the suggested resource name, including your unique ID, isn't globally unique.
-In that case you will be instructed to update your unique ID by appending an additional `##` value.
+In that case you will need to update your unique ID by appending an additional `##` value.
 For example, if the value of your unique ID is `cah211216`, your updated unique ID value could become:

     ```text
     cah21121600